 Welcome to Mare Gallows

 I watched the mist roll on in the quiet plains as the bus neared the town.
-It reminded me of the opening to Silent Hill.
+It reminded me of the opening to Silent Hill, the famous horror game that was based on a town with the same name.
 Only, the mist isn’t as thick or as deadly.
 But it may as well be deadly, as no one can see a thing.
-And when it can’t see a thing, the mind plays tricks.
+And when it can’t see a thing or make sense of the world around you, the mind plays tricks on you.

-I walked into the town and down the streets to the empty building that is now my home.
+I walked into the town.
+I followed the winding streets to the empty building that was going to be my ‘home’.

 I quietly and quickly unlocked the door with my new keys.
-I ran in and shut the door before any one could see me.
+I ran in and shut the door before any one could see me and initiate a conversation before I even had a chance to adjust and get settled.
 The rooms had a slight musky smell as I unpacked what I managed to bring.
 Everything else was being shipped here from my old town.
 Including my trusty old bike.

-This Friday, I'd been starting at a new school.
-And this Saturday I have to start looking for a part-time job to support myself.
+This Friday, I would be starting at a new college.
+There, I was planning to study Literature.
+And this Saturday I would have to start looking for a part-time job to support myself.

 As they say, Tomorrow is another day.